jtsang02/Spatial-App/README.md

 | 12 - 16 | Setup user authentication for SaaS version, advanced testing, write documentation, internal deployment, end to end testing, write documentation on next steps for SaaS version |

 Progress updates to the principal(s) will be provided as frequently as requested.

-## Time Spent

-An anticipated allowance of 30 hours per week will be needed on this project over the course of the summer.
-This includes time spent on design, development, testing, documentation, and progress updates as described above.